 Keeping sensitive information safeguarded is important for financial organizations from business and brand reputation standpoint.

-For combating the issues, companies in the financial domain are now proactively looking at following solutions:
+For combating the issues, companies in the financial domain are now proactively looking at the following solutions:

 Financial institutions are spending in multitudes for securing their environment against cyber-threat.
 Bank of America, J.P.
 Morgan, Wells Fargo and Citibank have collectively spent USD 1.5 billion for battling cyber-crime .
 While the biggies are securing their system, are you doing enough to ensure cyber-security at your firm?